 Checkbook-Control Litigation Finance

-Litigation finance, otherwise known as pre-settlement funding, is one of the most rapidly growing sectors in finance.
+Litigation finance, otherwise known as pre-settlement funding and legal finance, is one of the most rapidly growing sectors in finance.
 Investors provide non-recourse cash-advances to plaintiffs in exchange for a portion of settlement proceeds.
 Both commercial litigation finance and personal injury pre-settlement funding provide plaintiffs the ability to advance cases through the court system even when faced with a well-capitalized adversary.
 Such advances are not loans as investors are paid only from settlements or court awards.
 Returns on this alternative investment class have been far superior to returns in the traditional market.

 - Use your CheckBook Retirement Account to level the playing field and assist plaintiffs pursuing justice against better-capitalized opponents – while earning a great return.

 - Litigation finance is well-matched to self-directed retirement account investing as the amount of time to settlement of cases may not be predictable.

 - The investor is the Checkbook Retirement Account.
 All paperwork and documentation are done in the name of the investing entity, which may be your IRA-LLC, Solo 401k, or Defined Benefit Plan.

 - All expenses and revenue must flow through the Retirement Account.
 All investment-related expenses should be paid from retirement funds.